jessetane/shell-source/readme.md

 [![coverage](https://img.shields.io/coveralls/jessetane/shell-source.svg?style=flat-square&branch=master)](https://coveralls.io/r/jessetane/shell-source)

 #### Dragons:
-> Since sourcing a shell script means actually executing code, it is an unsafe thing to do unless you can 100% guarantee its contents are not `rm -rf /`.
-You've been warned!
+> Since sourcing a shell script allows it to execute arbitrary code, you should be 100% sure its contents are not malicious!

 ## Why
 You have some configuration data stored in a sourcable shell script, but need access to that data from a JavaScript program.
-You could try to parse the file as text, but that would only work if you could be sure the script does not expand any variables or execute any code.
+You could try to parse the file as text, but that would only work if the script does not execute code or expand any variables.

 ## How
 Spawns the process owner's default shell and executes a [POSIX](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#dot) compliant wrapper script that in turn [sources](http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x237.html) the file of your choosing.
 The wrapper then calls [`printenv`](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_02.html) which writes the child process' updated environment to stdout.
-The parent (Node.js) process then parses this and updates `process.env` accordingly.
+The parent (Node.js) process then parses this output and updates `process.env`.

 ## Example
-Consider the (contrived) example below of a script that needs to be executed before its variables can be evaluated in a useful way:
+Consider the script below that needs to execute code before its variables can be evaluated in a useful way:
 ```bash
 export SERVER_HOST="$(hostname)"
 export SERVER_PORT="$(grep -m1 '# HTTP Alternate' < /etc/services | sed 's/[^0-9]*\(.*\)\/.*/\1/')"
 export PATH="node_modules/.bin:$PATH"
 ```

-A Node.js process can then use `shell-source` to emulate the behavior of `sh`'s `.` built-in, executing the script before absorbing any enviroment changes it effects:
+A Node.js process can use `shell-source` to emulate the behavior of `sh`'s `.` built-in, executing the script before absorbing any enviroment changes it effects:
 ```javascript
 var source = require('shell-source');